Skip to main content

 After the procedure, you can resume normal activities.

-How to read your coronary cardiac calcium score:
+How do I read my coronary cardiac calcium score?

 Your results are typically reported as a number or score.
 This numeric value reflects the amount of calcium found and how dense the calcium is within your coronary arteries.